Eurofighter Typhoon

-The Eurofighter Typhoon is a European multinational twin-engine, canard delta wing, multirole fighter.
+The Eurofighter Typhoon is a European multinational twin-engine, supersonic, canard delta wing, multirole fighter.
 The Typhoon was designed originally as an air-superiority fighter and is manufactured by a consortium of Airbus, BAE Systems and Leonardo that conducts the majority of the project through a joint holding company, Eurofighter Jagdflugzeug GmbH.
 The NATO Eurofighter and Tornado Management Agency, representing the UK, Germany, Italy and Spain, manages the project and is the prime customer.

-The aircraft's development effectively began in 1983 with the Future European Fighter Aircraft programme, a multinational collaboration among the UK, Germany, France, Italy and Spain.
-Previously, Germany, Italy and the UK had jointly developed and deployed the Panavia Tornado combat aircraft and desired to collaborate on a new project, with additional participating EU nations.
-However disagreements over design authority and operational requirements led France to leave the consortium to develop the Dassault Rafale independently.
-A technology demonstration aircraft, the British Aerospace EAP, first flew on 6August 1986; a Eurofighter prototype made its maiden flight on 27 March 1994.
+The aircraft's development began in 1983 with the Future European Fighter Aircraft programme, a multinational collaboration among the UK, Germany, France, Italy and Spain.
+Previously, Germany, Italy and the UK had jointly developed and deployed the Panavia Tornado combat aircraft and desired to collaborate on a new project with additional participating EU nations.
+However, disagreements over design authority and operational requirements led France to leave the consortium to develop the Dassault Rafale independently.
+A technology demonstration aircraft, the British Aerospace EAP, first flew on 6 August 1986; a Eurofighter prototype made its maiden flight on 27 March 1994.
 The aircraft's name, Typhoon, was adopted in September 1998 and the first production contracts were also signed that year.